mallakshat/Methylome_GrowthRate/README.md

-This repository contains code and data for manuscript titled "Growth rate dependent DNA methylation patterns along bacterial chromosomes", preprint available at - link.
+This repository contains code and data for manuscript titled "Growth rate dependent DNA methylation patterns along bacterial chromosomes", preprint available at - https://doi.org/10.64898/2026.05.23.720832.

 In this work, we analyze the methylome of diverse bacteria species under different environmental regimes, and ask how global methylation patterns change with changing environments.
 We use Oxford Nanopore long-read sequencing to quantify the methylome.
 The raw reads from nanopore data (in a POD5 format) are processed using dorado.
 The bash script to do that is named dorado_gpu.sh, which takes a POD5 file as an input and outputs a modified bam file containing all reads and predicted methylation states.
 Nvidia RTX A6000 GPUs were used to run this script.